EliasNimlandLind/EliasNimlandLind/README.md

 ## About me
-I am a studying system developmentm, foucusing on security.
+I am a studying software development, foucusing on security.

 - Languages:
   - C#